gonodono/hex-grid/README.md

 ### Demo app

-The `demo` module contains a small app that demonstrates most everything in the library.
+The `demo` module contains a small, simple app that demonstrates most everything in the library.

 <p align="center">
 <img src="images/demo.png"